People who might have received a diagnosis of PRMS in the past are now considered to have primary progressive MS with active disease.

 - lab tests, such as a blood test and a lumbar puncture

 - neurological exams

-- a patient’s medical history detailing symptomatic changes
+- a person’s medical history detailing symptomatic changes

-Once a doctor changes your diagnosis from PPMS to PRMS, your treatment plan will change.
 Your treatment will focus on helping to manage relapses.
-The only FDA-approved medications for PRMS are:
+The only FDA-approved medication for PPMS is ocrelizumab (Ocrevus).